-Traveling via RV gives you the chance to slow down and really become a part of the places you visit.
+Traveling via campervan rental gives you the chance to slow down and really become a part of the places you visit.
 You may end up meeting a lot of interesting people – from the locals in the small towns you pass through, to the friendly neighbors at the next camp site.
 For us, the people we’ve met traveling have been an awesome part of living on the road full time.

-Why Not to Rent an RV?
+Why Not to Rent a Camper Van or RV?

-RVs come with higher fuel costs.
+Big vehicles come with higher fuel costs.

 RVs and full-size vans are not known for their fuel economy.
-Renting an RV means that you could end up spending a lot of money on fuel costs – not to mention the environmental costs of burning all that gas.
+Renting an RV or camper van means that you could end up spending a lot of money on fuel costs – not to mention the environmental costs of burning all that gas.
 The bigger the vehicle the more fuel it needs – so go with a smaller vehicle if this is a concern to you.

 Depending on the RV you rent, running errands and parking in towns might be a headache.

 Maneuvering large vehicles like Class A motorhomes and 5th wheels can be extremely cumbersome in towns, cities, and tight gas station parking lots.
-Even camper vans are bigger and more unwieldy than a regular car.
+Even camper vans are bigger and more unwieldy than regular cars.
 Getting groceries, running errands, and enjoying town might be a headache, especially if you’re not used to driving big vehicles.

 You are completely responsible for cleaning and upkeep.

-RV rentals don’t come with a maid service.
+Rental vans don’t come with a maid service.
 You will be entirely responsible for cleaning up, washing the sheets, dealing with trash, emptying grey and black water tanks, and refilling propane and drinking water.

-What Kinds of RVs Can You Rent?
+What Kinds of Vehicles Can You Rent?

 Campervans for Van Life

-If your goal is to test out van living before diving into it yourself, there’s nothing like renting a campervan that’s purpose-built for vanlife.
+If your goal is to test out van living before diving into it yourself, there’s nothing like renting a camper van that’s purpose-built for vanlife.
 While you could technically consider these to be a type of RV, in our opinion campervans designed for van life are in a class of their own.

 Vanlife campervans are relatively small (16’ – 22’ or so), easy to maneuver, and fit into a standard parking space.
 They may also feature many unique innovations to improve space efficiency, and some are very high quality and at the cutting edge of mobile living design.

 Vanlife campervans also vary widely in the amenities included.
-Some may have a full setup including toilet/shower, full kitchen, and large sleeping area, while others won’t include much more than a bed and some storage.
+Some may have a full setup including toilet/shower, kitchen, and large sleeping area, while others won’t include much more than a bed and some storage.

-Motorhomes are what traditionally comes to mind when you think of an RV.
+Motorhomes are what traditionally come to mind when you think of an RV.
 But there are several different sizes of motor homes that you can rent.
 Here’s a quick rundown of the various types:

 Class A motorhomes are the big ones.
 They are vehicles built by RV manufacturers specifically to be mobile homes.
 They range in size from 21’ to a whopping 45’, and the biggest ones often resemble coach buses.
 Class A RVs usually feature all of the amenities – full bathrooms and kitchens, multiple sleeping areas, and plenty of space to spread out.
 The nicest ones may have additional extras.
 Class As tend to be the largest RVs out there, and will also put the biggest dent in your wallet.